nerfstudio-project/nerfstudio/docs/tutorials/data/custom_dataset_format.md

-# Custom Data Formats
+# Custom dataset formats

-In this page, we explain how to use pyRad with your own data.
 We've implemented many common datasets inside the `pyrad/format/<dataset_format>.py` files.
+If you have a posed image dataset that does not match these existing formats can create a custom dataset format.

-Each of these files implements a function called `load_<dataset_format>_data`.
-Each of these functions returns a `DatasetInputs` object.
-Furthermore, `get_dataset_inputs` in `pyrad/data/utils.py` will have to be updated to handle the new function.
+1. Create a function `pyrad/format/<dataset_format>.py` and implements a function called `load_<dataset_format>_data` returns a `DatasetInputs` object.

 ```python
 # The DatasetInputs dataclass that is passed around to create datasets and initialize the graphs.